ctm/mb2-doc/src/tournaments/structures/templates.md

 structure templates.
 The beginning of that functionality was introduced at the end of April, 2024.

-## Structure Sheet ETA

-Structure sheets are planned to be available by the start of the WSOP-Style Series, May 28th.

 ## Differences between Structure Templates and Sheets

-### Level Durations

-One difference is that in a structure template, level durations are a value that is multiplied by the duration of the first level, whereas in a structure sheet, level durations are in minutes.

-Typically, daily tournaments are created with five minute levels, so the structure template uses a five minute first level as an example, but it is possible to create tournaments with longer or shorter first levels.
-All other levels then scaled by the factor provided in the structure template.

-So, if the scaling factor for levels four through seven is 1.5 and a tournament is made with a ten minute first level, levels four through seven would be fifteen minutes long.

 ### Customizable Parameters